 The Citadel is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters, and specialist in education degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679- 4500 for questions about the accreditation of The Citadel.

 The Bachelor of Science in Nursing degree at The Citadel is accredited by the Commission on Collegiate Nursing Education (CCNE).
 655 K Street, NW, Suite 750, Washington, DC 20001.
 Telephone: 202-887-6791; Fax: 202-887-8476; Web address: www.ccneaccreditation.org.
 Normal inquiries about the institution, such as admissions, educational programs, educational policies and practices, etc. should be addressed directly to The Citadel and not to the Commission's office.
 This contact information is published exclusively for accreditation-related purposes.

-C. Mission, Vision and Goals:
+E. Mission, Vision and Goals:

-The mission of the Nursing Program is to educate and develop our students to become principled leaders in the healthcare environment and profession of nursing by incorporating the core values of The Citadel of honor, duty and respect into their learning experience.
+The mission of the Swain Department of Nursing is to educate and develop our students to become principled leaders in the health care environment and profession of nursing by incorporating the core values of The Citadel of honor, duty and respect into their learning experience.
+The curriculum is focused on holistic and person-centered care across the lifespan and within various healthcare environments.
+The Citadel nurse understands the impact of the social determinants of health and integrates this knowledge to meet the unique care needs of the communities they serve.